What is CPC?

 Facebook, as the most popular social media network in the world, is another top place to run PPC ads.
 It’s also one of the best places to do so if you want to sell products or services based on particular interests or demographics.

-Facebook differs slightly from search engines on how they calculate CPC.
+Facebook differs slightly from search engines in how they calculate CPC.
 While they still use an auction process, they do not consider quality scores or ad ranks.

 Instead, they focus on the ad’s target audience.

-Just like Google’s keywords, some target audiences cost more than others due to their popularity.
+Just like Google’s keywords, some target audiences cost more than others because of their popularity.
 They also figure in your budget or maximum bid, as well as the duration of the campaign.

 Another important aspect of your Facebook Ad CPC is your ad relevancy score.
-Much like it sounds, this is a score your ad is given based on the relevancy or positive or negative feedback it is expected to receive.
+Facebook gives this score based on the relevancy or positive or negative feedback it is expects your ad to receive.

-Facebook also gives you the option to set your CPC bids manually, instead of having the social media giant recommend or optimize it for you.
+Facebook also gives you the option to set your CPC bids manually, instead of having them recommend or optimize it for you.

 Native Ads

-These are ads that look as though they part of a blog or private websites, but are actually advertisements.
-Outbrain and Taboola are a couple of the most popular native ad networks.
+These are ads that look like they’re part of a blog or private website.
+Outbrain and Taboola are two of the most popular native ad networks.

-Google also has its own native ad entity call AdSense, but it works through Google Ads and runs the same campaigns.
-The difference is that it is primarily used by publishers to monetize their site, instead of by advertisers looking to sell products.
+Google also has its own native ad platform called AdSense.
+It works through Google Ads and runs the same campaigns.
+The difference is that publishers primarily use it to monetize their site, instead of by advertisers looking to sell products.

 For most native ad networks, the formula used to calculate CPC is much less complicated than those used by search engines such as Google or Bing.